lucidlayer/traceform/code-to-ui-mapper/docs/test_plan_and_deployment.md

     ```

 2.  **Install Dependencies for All Subprojects:**
-    Navigate into each subproject directory and run `npm install`.
-It's recommended to open separate terminals for each component for easier management.
+    Install dependencies for the components you need to interact with directly (Browser Extension for loading, Example App for testing).
+The Babel Plugin and VS Code Extension will be installed from their respective registries.
     ```bash
-    # In terminal 1: Babel Plugin
-    cd babel-plugin-inject-id
-    npm install
-    cd ..

-    # In terminal 2: Bridge Server
-    cd local-bridge-server
-    npm install
-    cd ..

-    # In terminal 3: Browser Extension
+    # In terminal 1: Browser Extension (for loading unpacked)
     cd browser-extension
     npm install
     cd ..

-    # In terminal 4: VS Code Extension
-    cd vscode-extension
-    npm install
-    cd ..

-    # In terminal 5: Example React App
+    # In terminal 2: Example React App (for testing the setup)
     cd example-react-app
+    # Install the published Babel plugin
+    npm install --save-dev @lucidlayer/babel-plugin-traceform@0.1.1
+    # Install other dependencies
     npm install
     cd ..

+    # Note: No separate install needed for vscode-extension (install from Marketplace)
+    # Note: No separate install needed for local-bridge-server (integrated into vscode-extension)
+    # Note: No separate install needed for babel-plugin-inject-id (installed into example-react-app from npm)
     ```
-    *Note: You can potentially use workspace tools like `npm workspaces` or `lerna` in the future to manage this more efficiently, but manual installation works for now.*

-3.  **Build All Packages:**
+3.  **Build Required Packages:**
-    Run the build command in each subproject directory.
-This compiles TypeScript and prepares distributable files.
+    Build the Browser Extension to prepare its `dist` directory for loading.
     ```bash
-    # In terminal 1: Babel Plugin
-    cd babel-plugin-inject-id && npm run build && cd ..

-    # In terminal 2: Bridge Server (build might be optional if running directly with ts-node, but good practice)
-    cd local-bridge-server && npm run build && cd ..

-    # In terminal 3: Browser Extension
+    # In terminal 1: Browser Extension
     cd browser-extension && npm run build && cd ..

-    # In terminal 4: VS Code Extension
-    cd vscode-extension && npm run build && cd ..

-    # In terminal 5: Example React App (build is for production, use dev server for testing)
+    # Note: No build needed for Example React App (using dev server)
-    # No build needed here for local dev testing, we'll use the dev server.
+    # Note: No build needed for VS Code Extension (installed from Marketplace)
+    # Note: Babel Plugin build is only needed if developing the plugin itself.
     ```

-4.  **Start the Bridge Server:**
+4.  **(Removed) Start the Bridge Server:**
-    Keep this running in its own terminal.
-    ```bash
-    # In terminal 2:
-    cd local-bridge-server
-    npm start
-    # Expected output: Server listening on port 9901 (or similar confirmation)
-    ```
+    *This step is no longer necessary.
+The Bridge Server is now automatically managed by the VS Code extension.*

 5.  **Load the Browser Extension:**
     *   Open Chrome/Edge.
     *   Navigate to `chrome://extensions` or `edge://extensions`.
     *   Enable "Developer mode" (usually a toggle in the top-right corner).
     *   Click "Load unpacked".
-    *   Select the `code-to-ui-mapper/browser-extension/dist` directory.
+    *   Select the `code-to-ui-mapper/browser-extension/dist` directory (ensure you ran the build step first).
     *   The extension icon should appear in your browser toolbar.

-6.  **Run the VS Code Extension (Debugging Mode):**
+6.  **Install and Run the VS Code Extension:**
-    *   Open the `code-to-ui-mapper` root folder in VS Code.
+    *   Open VS Code.
-    *   Navigate to the "Run and Debug" view (Ctrl+Shift+D or Cmd+Shift+D).
+    *   Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
-    *   Select "Run Extension" from the dropdown menu.
-    *   Press F5 or click the green play button.
+    *   Search for `LucidLayer.code-to-ui-mapper-vscode-extension` in the Marketplace.
+    *   Click "Install".
+    *   The extension will activate automatically.
+The integrated Bridge Server will start in the background (check VS Code Output panel for "Code-to-UI Mapper" logs if needed).
-    *   A new VS Code window ([Extension Development Host]) will open with the extension running.
-Use *this* window for testing the "Find in UI" command.
+    *   Use your regular VS Code window for testing the "Find in UI" command.

 7.  **Run the Example React App (Development Server):**
     Keep this running in its own terminal.
     ```bash
-    # In terminal 5:
+    # In a dedicated terminal:
     cd example-react-app
     npm run dev
     # Expected output: Server running at http://localhost:5173 (or similar)
     ```
-    *   Open the provided URL (e.g., `http://localhost:5173`) in the browser where you loaded the extension (Step 5).
+    *   Open the provided URL (e.g., `http://localhost:5173`) in the browser where you loaded the unpacked Browser Extension (Step 5).

-### End-to-End Testing & Validation
+### End-to-End Testing & Validation (Updated Setup)

+With the VS Code extension installed from the Marketplace and the Browser Extension loaded unpacked:
+1. Ensure the Example React App is running (`npm run dev` in `example-react-app`).
+2. Open the Example React App URL in your browser.
+3. Open the `code-to-ui-mapper/example-react-app` folder in VS Code (ensure the `LucidLayer.code-to-ui-mapper-vscode-extension` is installed and active).
-Now that all components are running, perform the end-to-end tests outlined in **Section 6: End-to-End Integration (Highlight Flow)** of the Test Plan above.
+4. Perform the end-to-end tests outlined in **Section 6: End-to-End Integration (Highlight Flow)** of the Test Plan above, using your main VS Code window (not an Extension Development Host).

-**Key Validation Points:**
+**Key Validation Points (Updated):**
--   Triggering "Find in UI" from the **[Extension Development Host]** VS Code window highlights the correct component in the browser running the Example React App.
+-   Triggering "Find in UI" from your main VS Code window highlights the correct component in the browser.
--   Check the terminal output for the **Bridge Server** (Terminal 2) - you should see connection messages from both extensions and `HIGHLIGHT_COMPONENT` messages being received and broadcast.
+-   Check the **VS Code Output Panel** for the "Code-to-UI Mapper" channel.
+You should see logs indicating the Bridge Server started, client connections (from the browser extension), and `HIGHLIGHT_COMPONENT` messages being processed.
--   Check the **Browser's Developer Console** (F12) on the Example React App page.
-Look for logs from the Content Script confirming message reception and element finding.
-Check the Background Script logs via the `chrome://extensions` page (find the extension and click "Service worker" or similar).
+-   Check the **Browser's Developer Console** (F12) on the Example React App page for Content Script logs.
+Check Background Script logs via the `chrome://extensions` page.
--   Check the **VS Code Debug Console** in the *original* VS Code window (where you pressed F5).
-Look for logs from the VS Code extension confirming connection and message sending.
+-   *(No separate Bridge Server terminal to check)*.

-### Troubleshooting Tips
+### Troubleshooting Tips (Updated)
 -   **No Highlight:**
-    *   Verify the Bridge Server is running and didn't crash (check Terminal 2).
+    *   Verify the VS Code extension is active and the integrated Bridge Server started correctly (check VS Code Output Panel for "Code-to-UI Mapper").
-    *   Verify both extensions successfully connected to the Bridge Server (check server logs, extension logs).
+    *   Verify the Browser Extension successfully connected to the Bridge Server (check VS Code Output Panel logs and Browser Extension background script logs).
-    *   Ensure the `data-component` attribute exists on the target element in the browser DOM (use browser dev tools).
+    *   Ensure the `@lucidlayer/babel-plugin-traceform` is correctly configured in the `example-react-app`'s Babel/Vite config and that `data-component` attributes exist in the DOM.
-    *   Check for errors in the Browser Console and VS Code Debug Console.
+    *   Check for errors in the Browser Console and VS Code Output Panel.
-    *   Ensure you are using the **[Extension Development Host]** VS Code window to trigger the command.
+    *   Ensure you are using your main VS Code window.
 -   **Connection Issues:**
-    *   Confirm the Bridge Server is running on the expected port (9901).
+    *   Confirm the integrated Bridge Server started on the expected port (9901) by checking the VS Code Output Panel.
+If another process is using the port, the extension should log an error.
-    *   Check for firewall issues blocking local connections.
+    *   Check firewall settings if the browser extension cannot connect.
-    *   Restart the Bridge Server and reload/re-run the extensions.
+    *   Try restarting VS Code (which restarts the extension and server) and reloading the unpacked browser extension.
 -   **Build Errors:**
-    *   Ensure `npm install` completed successfully in all subprojects.
+    *   Ensure `npm install` completed successfully in the `browser-extension` and `example-react-app` directories.
-    *   Check for TypeScript or ESLint errors in the specific subproject's terminal output.
+    *   Check for TypeScript or ESLint errors in the specific subproject's terminal output during the build.

 ---